marklise/Skycons-Swift/README.md

 ## Usage

-Create a `SKYIconView`, with a frame in mind.
+Create a `SkyconView`, with a frame in mind.
 Set the type of weather and color, then use as you would use a UIView.
 It will be animated by default and the animation can be turned off by setting the new that you have created to pause

 ```Swift
 let iconView = SkyconView(frame: frame)